-In the case of 2-dimensional fields different methods exist to estimate the number of effective dimensions N^ (Wang and Shen, 1999; Bretherton et al., 1999).
+In the case of two-dimensional fields, different methods exist to estimate the number of effective dimensions N^ (Wang and Shen, 1999; Bretherton et al., 1999).
 Some methods are directly based on the characteristic length, ξ , using an average over the different directions (Christiansen and Ljungqvist, 2017).
-The estimated number depends both on the method used and on the field, the time-scale, and the geographical region.
-For annual mean surface-temperatures values of N^ vary between 50 and 100 depending on method (Briffa and Jones, 1993; Hansen and Lebedeff, 1987; Shen et al., 1994) when the whole globe is considered.
-Values in the same range have been found for monthly surface temperatures in the northern hemisphere (Wang and Shen, 1999; Bretherton et al., 1999).
+The estimated number depends both on the method used and on the field, the timescale, and the geographical region.
+For the annual mean surface temperature values of N^ vary between 50 and 100 depending on the method (Briffa and Jones, 1993; Hansen and Lebedeff, 1987; Shen et al., 1994) when the whole globe is considered.
+Values in the same range have been found for monthly surface temperatures in the Northern Hemisphere (Wang and Shen, 1999; Bretherton et al., 1999).

-These numbers are off course small compared to Avogadro's number relevant for statistical mechanics, but they are still comparable to the dimensions in Fig. 1 where the concentration properties hold to a reasonable degree.
-In subsection 4.b we directly investigate to which extent the concentration properties hold for atmospheric fields.
+These numbers are of course small compared to Avogadro's number relevant for statistical mechanics, but they are still comparable to the dimensions in Fig. 1 where the concentration properties hold to a reasonable degree.
+In Sect.
+4.1 we directly investigate to which extent the concentration properties hold for atmospheric fields.